Shopify/web-configs/Meta/Web Foundations team.md

 <figure>
   <img src="./images/Responsibilities%20-%20Shopify.png" alt="Web Foundation responsibilities for Shopify" />
-  <figcaption>A summary of components that the Web Foundation team is responsible for (the bottom four layers, highlighted in blue)</figcaption>
+  <figcaption>A summary of components that the Web Foundation team is responsible for (the bottom four layers, highlighted in blue).
+Note that Polaris is listed as a responsibility of the Web Foundation team given its importance in our approach to building web apps, but its maintenance and evolution are handled by the dedicated Polaris team.</figcaption>
 </figure>

 ### Maintenance of foundational piece of Shopify Web